Greco-Persian Wars: Peace with Persia

 From the Persian perspective, such terms would not be so humiliating as they might at first seem.
-The Persians already allowed the Greek cities of Asia to be governed under their own laws (under the reorganization conducted by Artaphernes, following the Ionian Revolt).
+The Persians already agreed that the Greek cities of Asia would remain governed under their own laws (under the reorganization conducted by Artaphernes, following the Ionian Revolt).
 By these terms, the Ionians were still Persian subjects, as they had been.
 Furthermore, Athens had already demonstrated their superiority at sea at the Eurymedon and Salamis-in-Cyprus, so any legal limitations for the Persian fleet were nothing more than "de jure" recognition of military realities.
 In exchange for limiting the movement of Persian troops in one region of the realm, Artaxerxes secured a promise from the Athenians to stay out of his entire realm.

 Aftermath and later conflicts

 Towards the end of the conflict with Persia, the process by which the Delian League became the Athenian Empire reached its conclusion.
 The allies of Athens were not released from their obligations to provide either money or ships, despite the cessation of hostilities.
 In Greece, the First Peloponnesian War between the power-blocs of Athens and Sparta, which had continued on/off since 460 BC, finally ended in 445 BC, with the agreement of a thirty-year truce.
 However, the growing enmity between Sparta and Athens would lead, just 14 years later, into the outbreak of the Second Peloponnesian War.
 This disastrous conflict, which dragged on for 27 years, would eventually result in the utter destruction of Athenian power, the dismemberment of the Athenian empire, and the establishment of a Spartan hegemony over Greece.
 However, not just Athens suffered—the conflict would significantly weaken the whole of Greece.

 Repeatedly defeated in battle by the Greeks, and plagued by internal rebellions that hindered their ability to fight the Greeks, after 449 BC, Artaxerxes I and his successors instead adopted a policy of divide-and-rule.
 Avoiding fighting the Greeks themselves, the Persians instead attempted to set Athens against Sparta, regularly bribing politicians to achieve their aims.
 In this way, they ensured that the Greeks remained distracted by internal conflicts, and were unable to turn their attentions to Persia.
 There was no open conflict between the Greeks and Persia until 396 BC, when the Spartan king Agesilaus briefly invaded Asia Minor; as Plutarch points out, the Greeks were far too busy overseeing the destruction of their own power to fight against the "barbarians".